cran/grateful/README.md

 all citations for those packages.

-**grateful** can then generate a new document with citations in the desired output format (Word, PDF, HTML, Markdown).
+**grateful** can then generate a new document with citations in the desired output format (Word, PDF, LaTeX, HTML, Markdown).
 These references can be formatted for a specific journal, so that we can just paste them directly into our manuscript or report.

 Alternatively, we can use **grateful** directly within an [Rmarkdown](https://rmarkdown.rstudio.com/) or